A q-binomial extension of the CRR asset pricing model: A -binomial CRR Model

 and

 $n \geq 1$.
 From \eqref{qk}, we note that the case $q>1$ is modeling an upward market trend, while $q<1$ models a downward trend.
-On the other hand, letting $q$ tend to $1$ recovers the standard CRR model with the constant probabilities $1 / (1+\theta )$ and $\theta /(1+\theta )$.
+On the other hand, letting $q$ tend to $1$ recovers the standard CRR model with probabilities $1 / (1+\theta )$ and $\theta /(1+\theta )$.

 Consider now a riskless asset priced $A_0=1$ at time $0$ and

 at time $n\geq 1$, where $r_k$ satisfies

 As a consequence of \eqref{n1}, we find that the discounted price process